What is layered security and why does it matter

 Layered security is not an abstract theory.
 It exists because single points of failure are common in real systems.

-Another useful example comes from the WordPress ecosystem.
+A useful example comes from the WordPress ecosystem.
 In April 2026, more than 30 established plugins were closed after a supply chain compromise in which the buyer of the portfolio pushed backdoored updates, injected code into wp-config.php, and served malicious content only to Googlebot.
 The point is not only that plugins can be dangerous.
-The point is that ownership change, update trust, monitoring, backup separation, and manual remediation may all become relevant at once.
+The point is that ownership change, update trust, monitoring, backup separation and manual remediation may all become relevant at once.

 These examples do not suggest that protection is pointless.
 They show why layered protection exists.
 Real incidents often involve several connected weaknesses rather than one dramatic break in one place.